Delivering a resilient and sustainable electricity supply for the UK’s data centres

 Customers of data centres also need assurance that their connectivity will be available 24/7.
 There must never be the risk of speed issues or service interruptions, let alone a prolonged impact to service.

 Maintaining a resilient energy supply is therefore crucial.
-While ensuring an Uninterrupted Power Supply to a data centre is achieved from multiple sources, power outages caused by equipment failure are not out of the realm of possibility.
-Local backup generators may be able to keep some operations running, however, the demand of a sizeable data centre is usually too great for this to be a viable option especially where sustainability and low carbon requirements prevent the use of diesel back up.
+While ensuring an Uninterrupted Power Supply to a data centre can be achieved from multiple sources, contingency measures are an important part of any business’ plan in case a power cut ever happens. , For example backup generators may be able to keep some operations running, however, the demand of a sizeable data centre is usually too great for this to be a viable option especially where sustainability and low carbon requirements prevent the use of diesel back up.